red-blox/Zap/docs/usage/generated-api.md

 # Using Your Generated Code

-After [generating code](./generation.md), you will gain access to Zap's generated API.
-While this API is fully typesafe, meaning it will not throw errors for invalid usage, your static analysis tooling will.
-To solve this:

-- If you're using [VSCode](https://code.visualstudio.com/), we recommend installing the [Luau-LSP](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp) extension.
-- If you're using Roblox Studio, you already have the proper Luau tooling.
+After [generating code](./generation.md), Zap provides two output files: the client API and the server API.
+Detailed documentation for both is provided below.

 ::: info
 This page will assume you're using the default casing value of `PascalCase`.

 Learn more about casing options [here](../config/options.md#casing).
 :::

-Zap generates two output files: one with the client API and one with the server API.

 ## Event API